4806/ama/README.md

 ## Next Milestone

-This iteration introduced AMAs and questions to the system.
-However, there is currently no notion of a user or any security within the system.
-The next iteration will focus on adding this feature including a user login, user profile and user sessions.
-The specific use cases for the next milestone are listed below.
-Once the user has been created then the use cases for creating questions and AMAs will be updated so that only logged in users can create them and are then the author of the question or AMA.
+The next iteration of this application will be the final iteration.
+This will complete the AMA application.
+For this final iteration, users will be able to follow and unfollow other users.
+They will be provided with more advanced controls for searching AMAs and questions.
+Users will also have notifications for events such as receiving a question on one of their AMAs or for answers to their questions.

-#### User Creation
+#### Follow User

 ###### Precondition

-An AMA site visitor currently does not have an account with this AMA site
+The AMA user is logged in and is not currently following the desired user

 ###### Postcondition

-The AMA site visitor now has an account and is an AMA user
+The AMA user is now following another user

 ###### Description

-1. The visitor selects to create a new account with the system
-2. The visitor enters some basic account information and chooses a unique name
-3. The visitor accepts the terms of the ama site
-4. The visitor receives a confirmation that their account has been created
+1. An AMA user selects to "follow" another AMA user

-#### User Login
+#### Unfollow User

 ###### Precondition

-The given visitor has an account and is not currently logged in
+The AMA user is logged in and is currently following the desired user

 ###### Postcondition

-The given visitor is now logged into the system and has a user session
+The AMA user is no longer following the desired user

 ###### Description

-1. The visitor clicks to "Login" to the system
-2. The visitor enters their account name and password
-3. The visitor receives confirmation that they have logged in

-#### User Logout
+1. The AMA user selects to "unfollow" a user they are following

+#### Set AMA Permissions

 ###### Precondition

-The AMA user is currently logged in
+An AMA Subject is logged in and has created an AMA

 ###### Postcondition

-The AMA user is no longer logged in
+Permissions have been added to an AMA

 ###### Description

-1. The user clicks the "Logout" button
-2. The user receives confirmation that they have been logged out

-#### Answer AMA Question
+1. The AMA subject selects to make an AMA private
+2. The AMA subject allows specific users to view their AMA

+#### View User Profile

 ###### Precondition

-The AMA subject has created an AMA and questions have been asked
+The AMA user is logged in

 ###### Postcondition

-The AMA subject has answered a question on their AMA
+The AMA user is viewing their profile

 ###### Description

+1. The AMA user select to view their profile
+2. The AMA user is presented with their profile

+#### Notification for Question on AMA

+###### Precondition

+An AMA subject has created an AMA

+###### Postcondition

-1. The AMA subject selects a question to answer
+The AMA subject has a notification about a question

+###### Description

+1. An AMA user creates a question on an AMA subject's page

+#### Notification for Answered Question

+###### Precondition

+An AMA user has created a question

+###### Postcondition

+The AMA user has a new notification on their profile

+###### Description

+1. An AMA user creates a question
-2. The AMA subject types an answer to the question and presses "submit"
+2. An AMA subject answers their question
-3. The AMA subject's answer is now available to everyone viewing the AMA